authts/sample-keycloak-react-oidc-context/README.md

 The `db/init` folder contains SQL which is copied into the Postgres image and runs on container startup.

 I didn't write this SQL by hand.
 Instead, I customized the `master` realm a tad, then dumped the data.
-See script `task_dump_kc_data.sh`
+See `compose.jobs.yml`

 ### Clients